szymon8576/Yahtzee/README.md

 # Yahtzee

-Yahtzee game written in JS and Python by Szymi and Natalia
+Yathzee game written in Python and JavaScript
+Work in Progress